WZ-111 heavy tank: History

 The WZ-111 featured a 780 hp supercharged diesel engine and a torsion bar suspension system.
 The idler wheels were in front with drive sprockets in the rear.
 Many of the suspension components were the same type used in Soviet heavy tank designs such as the IS-2.

-The first prototype began testing in 1964.
-This prototype lacked a turret, but was fitted with a steel weight to simulate the actual mass of the turret during testing.
+The first prototype testing phase began in 1964.
+This prototype lacked a turret, but was fitted with a steel weight to simulate the actual mass of the turret during the tests.
 Because of many technological problems that surfaced during testing, the design was shelved around 1966.

 A WZ-111 tank hull is now displayed at the Tank Museum near Beijing.